-- Financial information in the manner and form required by rule by the commission.
+- Financial information in the manner and form required by rules by the commission.

-- Records indicating that a majority of ownership is attributable to an individual or individuals with proof of residence in this state for a continuous period of no less than years preceding the application date.
+- Records indicate that a majority of the ownership is attributable to an individual or individuals with proof of residence in this state for a continuous period of no less than years preceding the application date.

 How much does it cost to obtain a medical marijuana business license in Alabama?

-At the time of filing an application to the Alabama Cannabis Commission, a non-refundable application fees of $2,500, and will set licensing fees for the various types of licenses between $10,000 and $50,000.
+At the time of applying to the Alabama Cannabis Commission, a non-refundable application fee of $2,500, and will set licensing fees for the various types of licenses between $10,000 and $50,000.
 We will update this information with more details once they become available.

-If a person obtains a Alabama Medical Marijuana Card, their selection to cannabis products is quite frankly, limited.
-The bill does not allow a licensed vendor to sell marijuana flower, vape, or infused food products like candies, cookies or brownies.
+If a person obtains an Alabama Medical Marijuana Card, their selection of cannabis products is quite frankly, limited.
+The bill does not allow a licensed vendor to sell marijuana flowers, vape, or infused food products like candies, cookies, or brownies.

 As of right now, the only acceptable cannabis products vendors will be able to sell in their facilities after the law takes effect are tinctures, creams, skin patches, gels, oral tablets, capsules, non-sugar coated gelatinous cubes, suppositories, nebulizers, inhalers, oils, or other topical applications.

-The “Compassion Act” lays out a narrow list of medical conditions in which a person must be diagnosed with by a certified physician.
-The following are the medical conditions, so far, that the state requires a person to be diagnosed with by a certified physician to obtain a Alabama Medical Marijuana Card:
+The “Compassion Act” lays out a narrow list of medical conditions with which a person must be diagnosed by a certified physician.
+The following are the medical conditions, so far, that the state requires a person to be diagnosed with by a certified physician to obtain an Alabama Medical Marijuana Card:

 - A terminal illness